Mariam017/My_Portfolio_Projects_finding_donors/README.md

 # finding_donors
-This is a project by Udacity Machine Learning Course.
+This is a project to find charity donors based on incom.
+This is a project I did during  a machine learning scholarship through  Udacity.